-- Sqanti.py, performing the in-depth characterization of transcripts
+- Sqanti_qc.py, performing the in-depth characterization of transcripts

-- Sqanti_filtering.py, applying matching learning methods to filter transcripts that are likely to be artifacts.
+- Sqanti_filter.py, applying matching learning methods to filter transcripts that are likely to be artifacts.

 Below you can see the help page of SQANTI functions where their mandatory and optional arguments are explained.

-usage: sqanti.py [-h] [-x GMAP_INDEX] [-o OUTPUT] [-d DIR] [-c COVERAGE] [-s SITES] [-n] [-fl FL_COUNT] [-m] [-v] isoforms annotation expression genome Structural and Quality Annotation of Novel Transcript Isoforms positional arguments: isoforms Isoforms (Fasta format) annotation Reference annotation file (GTF format) expression Expression matrix genome Reference genome (Fasta format) optional arguments: -h, --help show this help message and exit -x GMAP_INDEX, --gmap_index GMAP_INDEX Path and prefix of the reference index created by gmap_build.
-Mandatory unless -m option is specified. -o OUTPUT, --output OUTPUT Prefix for output files. -d DIR, --dir DIR Directory for output files.
+usage: sqanti_qc.py [-h] [-g] [-e EXPRESSION] [-x GMAP_INDEX] [-t GMAP_THREADS] [-o OUTPUT] [-d DIR] [-c COVERAGE] [-s SITES] [-w WINDOW] [-n] [-fl FL_COUNT] [-v] isoforms annotation genome Structural and Quality Annotation of Novel Transcript Isoforms positional arguments: isoforms Isoforms (Fasta or gtf format; By default "fasta".
+GTF if specified -g option) annotation Reference annotation file (GTF format) genome Reference genome (Fasta format) optional arguments: -h, --help show this help message and exit -g, --gtf Use when running Sqanti by using as input a gtf of isoforms -e EXPRESSION, --expression EXPRESSION Expression matrix -x GMAP_INDEX, --gmap_index GMAP_INDEX Path and prefix of the reference index created by gmap_build.
+Mandatory unless -g option is specified. -t GMAP_THREADS, --gmap_threads GMAP_THREADS Number of threads used during sequence alignment by gmap. -o OUTPUT, --output OUTPUT Prefix for output files. -d DIR, --dir DIR Directory for output files.
 Default: Directory where the script was run. -c COVERAGE, --coverage COVERAGE Junction coverage files (comma-separated list of SJ.out.tab files generated by STAR or directory where they are in). -s SITES, --sites SITES Set of splice sites to be considered as canonical (comma-separated list of splice sites).
-Default: GTAG,GCAG,ATAC. -n, --name Use gene_name tag from GTF to define genes.
-Default: gene_id used to define genes -fl FL_COUNT, --fl_count FL_COUNT Full-length PacBio abundance files (comma-separated list of PacBio abundance files generated by PacBio or directory where there are in). -m, --mode Use to run Sqanti when gtf and faa files have been already created in previous runs. -v, --version Display program version number.
+Default: GTAG,GCAG,ATAC. -w WINDOW, --window WINDOW Size of the window in the genomic DNA screened for Adenine content downstream of TTS -n, --name Use gene_name tag from GTF to define genes.
+Default: gene_id used to define genes -fl FL_COUNT, --fl_count FL_COUNT Full-length PacBio abundance files (comma-separated list of PacBio abundance files generated by PacBio or directory where there are in). -v, --version Display program version number.

 Mandatory Input Files: